from £51 /night help Price for guests, Nights approx:

 Harriers view is an attractive thatched cottage, perfect for a family holiday, nestling peacefully in its lovely, quiet country garden.
 This delightful gem lies in the quaint village of Belaugh on the banks of the river Bure, and offers views over St Peter's Church and fishing at the nearby staithe 200 yards away.
 Wroxham, only 1.5 miles away, is the bustling capital of the Broads where visitors will find boat trips, shops, and a wealth of riverside pubs and restaurants.
 The surrounding countryside is ideal for walking, cycling, birdwatching, and even steam-train trips.
-Bewilderwood, Norfolk's latest attraction for children, golf, craft markets, lovely sandy beaches (8miles away) and Norwich city are all easily accessible.
+Bewilderwood, Norfolk's latest attraction for children, golf, craft markets, lovely sandy beaches (8miles away) and the City of Norwich are all easily accessible.
+While we do accept pets we always clean the house exceptionally well between all guests and in particular make absolutely sure you would never know a pet had previously enjoyed a holiday at Harriers View!
+(See the lovely review left for us on the 6th Nov 2013.)

 |Size||Sleeps up to 5, 3 bedrooms|